subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 of all evil," the famous Donald Knuth quote, the word evil is better understood from the context of "premature optimization."

-- In a time series sales data, the sales of this quarter is related to the previous quarter, the last year same quarter and similar other time based relationships.
+- In a time series sales data, the sales of this quarter is related to the previous quarter.

-- In image data, the neighboring pixels are related.
+- In image data, the neighboring pixels are correlated.

 - In video data, pixel from the current frames can be enriched with the information from previous frames.

-Self Attention is a way of enriching the features, making the features *context-aware*.
+Attention is a way of enriching the features, making the features *context-aware*.

-Self Attention bare bones
+Attention bare bones
 -----------------------

-We will focus on the scaled self-attention proposed in the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf).
+We will focus on the *scaled dot product attention* proposed in the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf).

 Its easy to comprehend (for me!) the *context-aware* phenomenon when the inputs are a list of words; basic input units to any natural language processing task.